Note: All statistics in this story are current as of 10:50 p.m. June 21 and will be updated regularly.

-More than 112 million cases of COVID-19 have been confirmed around the world, according to Johns Hopkins University.
+More than 178 million cases of COVID-19 have been confirmed around the world, according to Johns Hopkins University.
 The vast majority of the early cases were in China — where the rate of new cases has slowed drastically — and Brazil, India and the United States have since become hotspots.
-In the United States, which now has the biggest reported outbreak of any nation by far, more than 28.3 million cases have been confirmed.
+In the United States, which has the biggest reported outbreak of any nation, more than 33.5 million cases have been confirmed.

 How deadly is it?

 More than 3.8 million people have died from the virus, making the mortality rate about 2.2% among confirmed cases.
 By comparison, the mortality rate for the seasonal flu is generally about 0.1%.
 Experts say inconsistencies in reporting cases have made it difficult to precisely determine the mortality rate.
 Also, in some places, only the most critical patients were tested at the onset of the pandemic, and many people with mild or no symptoms may never be tested.
 Experts have said the virus’ true mortality rate may be closer to 1%.

 Common symptoms include fever, dry cough and fatigue.
 Shortness of breath, chills and body aches are associated with more dangerous cases of coronavirus, according to the U.S. Centers for Disease Control and Prevention.
 In serious cases, the virus can cause pneumonia.
 The virus and the flu have similar symptoms and transmission methods, so they can be hard to tell apart.

 Scientists have found evidence that some treatments can help patients with coronavirus symptoms.
 Among them are the antiviral drug remdesivir, the anti-inflammatory drug dexamethasone and convalescent plasma from recovered patients.